Tahtacı: Religion

-Tahtacıs are Qizilbash Alevis.
+Tahtacı are Alevi Turkomans.
 Although there is evidence of Shamanism in their beliefs and lifestyles, this culture they preserve has blended with and heavily influenced Alevi beliefs and customs over the course of History.
 Tahtacı Turkomans put their favourite items and clothes in their graves, which is an example of their shamanistic customs.
 Ahmad Yasawi and Pir Sultan Abdal among others are some of the most respected religious figures among Tahtacı.
 Bektashism was particularly strong among the Turkomans of Taurus mountains (principally the Tahtaci and Varsak tribes).